 Bangladesh Audio and Video Recording Laws

+Table of Contents 📑 Table of Contents (click to expand) Can You Record Phone Calls and Conversations in Bangladesh?
 Can You Record Phone Calls and Conversations in Bangladesh?
 Bangladesh is a two-party consent state, this means you need to seek consent from all the participants in a conversation or phone call before recording.
-According to Section 26 of the Digital Security Act 2018, it is illegal to collect, use, possess or provide identity information … Read more
+According to … Read more

+Table of Contents 📑 Table of Contents (click to expand) Can You Record Phone Calls and Conversations in Uruguay?
 Can You Record Phone Calls and Conversations in Uruguay?
-In Uruguay, the law is not clear in stating whether the country is a one-party consent state or a two-party consent state.
-In addition, the constitution of Uruguay does not directly address the right to privacy, however, Uruguayan courts maintain that the right to privacy has … Read more
+In Uruguay, the law is not entirely clear on whether the country follows a one-party consent or a two-party consent framework for recording conversations.
+While the Constitution … Read more

 Call recording laws in the UK